-The Division of Gastroenterology, Hepatology and Nutrition and the Schubert-Martin Inflammatory Bowel Disease / IBD Center sees more than 800 patients with IBD.
-Over 100 new patients are diagnosed annually and close to 80 second-opinion patients are seen by the physicians of the Schubert-Martin Pediatric IBD Center from more than 20 states and abroad.
+The Division of Gastroenterology, Hepatology and Nutrition and the IBD Center sees more than 900 patients with IBD each year.
+Over 100 new patients receive a diagnosis annually, and close to 80 second-opinion patients see physicians from the Schubert-Martin Pediatric IBD Center from more than 20 states and abroad.
 These numbers reflect a significant increase in total patient volume over the last five years.

 The Center is an integral and leading participant in collaborative consortia like the ImproveCareNow Quality Improvement Network and the Crohn’s and Colitis Foundation’s PRO-KIDS Clinical Research Network.
-This role reflects superior outcomes for our patients with more than 85% of IBD patients within the center being in remission, 65% in sustained remission, and 84% having a good quality of life.
-These outcome measures are shared transparently on the center’s website.
-Our Annual IBD Family Education Day, co-hosted by the local chapter of the Crohn’s and Colitis Foundation continues to be one of the largest educational events of its kind in the country.
-A rejuvenated and energized Parent Advisory Board partners with center providers to identify priority areas for improvement, education, increased awareness and community involvement with an active Facebook page.
+Dr. Rosen began a three-year term as PRO-KIDS co-chair this year.
+This role reflects in superior outcomes for our patients, with 86% of IBD patients within the center being in remission, 65% in sustained remission, and 90% expressing a high level of confidence in disease management.
+The Center’s website shares transparently these outcome measures.
+Our Annual IBD Family Education Day, co-hosted by the local chapter of the Crohn’s and Colitis Foundation, continues to be one of the largest educational events of its kind in the country.
+A rejuvenated and energized Parent Advisory Board partners with Center providers to identify priority areas for improvement, education, increased awareness and community involvement with an active Facebook page.

 Interdisciplinary Feeding Team